rad0v/rad0v/README.md

 - 🔭 I’m currently working on **getting better at web pentesting**

-- 🌱 I’m currently learning **Google Professional Cyber Security Cert**

-- 👨‍💻 All of my projects are available at [https://rad0v.github.io/](https://rad0v.github.io/)
+- 👨‍💻 All of my projects are available at [https://rad0v.github.io/](https://rad0v.github.io/) (currently under major improvements)

-- 📝 I regularly write articles on [https://rad0v.github.io/radovishere.github.io/](https://rad0v.github.io/radov-blog/)

 - 💬 Ask me about **networking and pentesting**